Mohamoud95/devops-infrastructure-project/docs/screenshots/README.md

 ## Redaction Rules

-Before adding screenshots, remove or avoid exposing:
+For screenshots, I remove or avoid exposing:

 - usernames and hostnames where possible
 - passwords